 But…

-If your dog has been diagnosed with the aggressive form of Perianal Adenocarcinoma then you can expect your vet to send your dog to surgery as soon as is possible.
-The good news is that with combinations of treatments your dog is likely to survive!
+If your dog has been diagnosed with the aggressive form of Perianal Adenocarcinoma, then you can expect your vet to send your dog to surgery as soon as possible.
+The good news is that your dog will likely survive with combinations of treatments!

 But before we…

-Get too far ahead of ourselves let’s back up for a moment and discuss exactly what perianal adenocarcinoma is so that we can have a better understanding of why it’s so important to get it checked out right away if we think our pet may have it.
+Get too far ahead of ourselves.
+Let’s back up for a moment and discuss precisely what perianal adenocarcinoma is so that we can better understand why it’s so important to get it checked out right away if we think our pet may have it.

 Perianal Adenocarcinoma is a cancerous tumor that develops around the anal sacs of male dogs.
-The problem is that while these tumors may start off around the perianal region, they tend to spread out around the “anal” region and will often metastasis into the regional lymph nodes quickly complicating matters.
+The problem is that while these tumors may start around the perianal region, they spread out around the “anal” area and often metastasize into the regional lymph nodes, quickly complicating matters.

 This is typically…

-When you’ll find that both the Apocrine Glands (that’s the scent producing bit back there) and the perianal glands become affected by this disease which will usually present as lumps that don’t seem to bother the dog but look infected and painful.
-These monastic growths can also be found throughout the pubic regions towards the anus and under the tail.
+When you find that both the Apocrine Glands (the scent-producing bit back there) and the perianal glands become affected by this disease which will usually present as lumps that don’t seem to bother the dog but look infected and painful, these monastic growths can also be found in pubic regions towards the anus and under the tail.

 In fact…

 The whole Perianal area can be affected, including the anal sphincter.
 The lumps, or adenomas, will aggressively spread into the lymph nodes.
-This is why this disease can be so deadly when not treated right away and why your vet will likely want to perform a rectal examination at the first sign of any perianal lumps.
+This is why this disease can be deadly when not treated immediately and why your vet will likely want to perform a rectal examination at the first sign of any perianal lumps.

 We should point out that…

-There is a non-aggressive and benign version of this disease that your vet will want to ensure your dog doesn’t have before they move onto extreme treatments such as chemotherapy or surgical removal.
-A biopsy will likely be performed before treatment begins properly.
+There is a non-aggressive and benign version of this disease that your vet will want to ensure your dog doesn’t have before they move on to extreme treatments such as chemotherapy or surgical removal.
+A biopsy will likely be performed before treatment begins appropriately.

 Symptoms of perianal adenocarcinoma